-🦽 Freight Rail
+// Freight Rail

 Wisconsin is served by 10 railroads including four major (Class I) railroads.
 Each year these railroads haul over 200 million tons of cargo.
-In 2015, U.S. railroads spent an estimated \$29 billion to enhance the nation's rail network and employed 180,000 people.
+U.S. railroads spend on average more than \$20 billion each year to enhance the nation's rail network and employ 170,000 people.

 - Support balanced policies that continue to allow railroads to invest in their infrastructure.
-Freight rail is a vital partner in moving the nation's economy. - Support preservation of the short line tax credit, which expires at the end of 2016.
+Freight rail is a vital partner in moving the nation's economy. - Support the short line tax, which expired in 2016, by making the credit part of permanent tax policy.

-// Passenger Rail
+🥢 Passenger Rail

-Ridership on the Hiawatha has grown from less than 300,000 in 1989 to about 800,000 in 2014.
+Ridership on the Hiawatha has grown from less than 300,000 in 1989 to about 815,000 in 2016.
 Service has also grown from two daily round trips in the beginning to seven daily round trips Monday to Saturday and six on Sunday.
 The Hiawatha is the busiest corridor in the Midwest and the sixth busiest state-supported Amtrak route.